Senator: Youngkin seems ready to find Wheeler replacement

 Hanger said the governor did not name a particular replacement candidate.

-Even if Youngkin submits a new nominee for the Cabinet role, Wheeler could continue to serve in the administration in other capacities that don’t require legislative approval.
+Wheeler can continue in the role while the session is ongoing.
+Even if Youngkin were to submit a new nominee for the position, Wheeler could continue to serve in the administration in other capacities that don’t require a General Assembly sign-off.

 Youngkin’s press team advised on his public calendar that he was having dinner Wednesday night with Hanger at the Executive Mansion.
 Hanger said they also discussed the governor’s tax agenda.